theuggla/AT--php-basic-login-system/README.md

 # Adventures in PHP

-Basic login module written in php.
+**login-module-standalone:** Basic login module written in php.

+**login-module-tictactoe-integration:** An example with instructions on how to integrate the login module with another module written in php, here using tic tac toe as the example.

-For expanded functionality, examples andinstructions on how to integrate the login module with another system, see the branch `added-functionality`
+**login-module-db-integration:**An example with instructions on how to integrate the login module with another module written in php, here using another php module integrating with a MYSQL-database as the example.

+**mvc-draw-sticks:** Small draw-sticks game in php.
+Excercising tiny MVC structuring.